1. Introduction

 The DOCTYPE declaration is

-<!DOCTYPE html>
+<!DOCTYPE html> and is

 case-insensitive in the HTML syntax.
 DOCTYPEs from earlier versions of